 Hugh Jackman (Logan/Wolverine), Patrick Stewart (Professor Charles Xavier), Dafne Keen (Laura), Stephen Merchant (Caliban), Boyd Holdbrook (Donald Pierce), Richard E. Grant (Dr Zander Rice), Elizabeth Rodriguez (Gabriela Lopez), Eriq La Salle (Will Munson), Quincy Fouse (Nate Munson), Elise Neal (Kathryn Munson), Ryan Reynolds (Deadpool)

 It is the year 2029.
 No mutants have been born for many years.
 Logan is now working in El Paso as a limo driver but the adamantium in his body is making him ill and he is finding it increasingly harder to regenerate from damage and extend his claws.
 He and Caliban are tending the now nonagenarian Charles Xavier in a hideout across the Mexican border.
-Charles is suffering from dementia and has to be kept medicated or else he loses control of his psychic abilities with catastrophic effect on everybody in the near vicinity.
-Logan is then approached by Gabriela, a former nurse for the Transigen biotech company, who offers a good deal of money if he will transport her and the eleven-year-old Laura to Eden, a place in North Dakota that is supposed to be a haven for mutants.
+Charles is suffering from dementia and has to be kept medicated lest he lose control of his psychic abilities with catastrophic effect on everybody in the near vicinity.
+Logan is then approached by Gabriela, a former nurse for the Transigen biotech company, who offers a good deal of money if he will transport her and the eleven-year-old Laura to Eden in North Dakota that is supposed to be a haven for mutants.
 However, heavily armed Transigen security come after them, killing Gabriela.
 During the melee, Logan is shocked to see Laura sprout adamantium claws and realises that she is his daughter.
-Fleeing with Laura and the ailing Charles, they set off on a cross country journey to Eden, which Logan is certain is only the creation of a comic-book writer, all the while pursued by Transigen security who are determined to recapture Laura.
+Fleeing with Laura and the ailing Charles, they set off on a cross country journey to Eden, which Logan is certain is only the creation of a comic-book writer.
+All the while, they are pursued by Transigen security who are determined to recapture Laura.

-Logan is the tenth film adapted from Marvel Comics X-Men series.
+Logan was the tenth film adapted from Marvel Comics X-Men series.
 The series started with X-Men (2000), which served to make a star out of a then-unknown Hugh Jackman, and was followed by the likes of X2 (2003) and X-Men: The Last Stand (2006).
-At that point, the series and the stars, many of whom had been propelled to A-list names in the interim, was beginning to seem too unwieldly and so the producers tried going sideways with spinoffs like X-Men Origins: Wolverine (2009) and then the prequel series X: First Class (2011), X-Men: Days of Future Past (2014), X-Men: Apocalypse (2016) and the upcoming X-Men: Dark Phoenix (2019) recasting the parts with younger actors.
-In the interim, director James Mangold had spun Hugh Jackman off in the standalone The Wolverine (2013), while there had also been the highly successful Deadpool (2016) with Ryan Reynolds.
-Subsequent to this, various X-Men characters were spun off into tv with the tv series Legion (2017– ) and The Gifted (2017– ).
+At that point, the series and the stars, many of whom had been propelled to A-list names in the interim, was beginning to seem too unwieldly and so the producers tried going sideways with spinoffs like X-Men Origins: Wolverine (2009) and then the prequel series X: First Class (2011), X-Men: Days of Future Past (2014), X-Men: Apocalypse (2016), X-Men: Dark Phoenix (2019) and The New Mutants (2020) recasting the parts with younger actors.
+In the interim, director James Mangold spun Hugh Jackman off in the standalone The Wolverine (2013), while there was also the highly successful Deadpool (2016) and Deadpool 2 (2018) with Ryan Reynolds.
+Subsequent to this, various X-Men characters were spun off with the tv series Legion (2017-9) and The Gifted (2017-9).

 Hugh Jackman stated that he wanted Logan to be his final outing as Wolverine because he was feeling too old for the role, had had health concerns due to skin cancer treatments in recent years and because he wanted to bow out of the series properly.
 Similarly, Patrick Stewart, who previously tried to rid himself of the character of Professor Xavier once before in X-Men: The Last Stand, would appear to have approached the film as the opportunity to bow out.